kalliope-project/kalliope/kalliope/signals/order/README.md

 >**Note:** `stt-correction` has precedence over `stt-correction-file`.
 If an input is declared in `stt-correction` and in `stt-correction-file`, the output will be taken from the `stt-correction` option.

-### Notes

-> **Important note:** SST engines can misunderstand what you say, or translate your sentence into text containing some spelling mistakes.
-For example, if you say "Kalliope please do this", the SST engine can return "caliope please do this".
-So, to be sure that your speaking order will be correctly caught and executed, we recommend you to test your STT engine by using the [Kalliope GUI](kalliope_cli.md) and check the returned text for the given order.

-> **Important note:** STT engines don't know the context.
-Sometime they will return an unexpected word.
-For example, "the operation to perform is 2 minus 2" can return "two", "too", "to" or "2" in english.

-> **Important note:** Kalliope will try to match the order in each synapse of its brain.
-So, if an order of one synapse is included in another order of another synapse, then both synapses tasks will be started by Kalliope.

-> For example, you have "test my umbrella" in a synapse A and "test" in a synapse B. When you'll say "test my umbrella", both synapse A and B will be started by Kalliope.
-So keep in mind that the best practice is to use really different sentences with more than one word for your order.

 ### Order with arguments
 You can add one or more arguments to an order by adding bracket to the sentence.